YYHEggEgg/EasyProtobuf/Handbook.md

 ### Annotation

 `key_id` is the number of the RSA key pair to be used (which can be found in `resources/rsakeys`).
 This command requires that the corresponding key pair has been defined in `ClientPri` and `ServerPri-Hosting`.

+You can press `Tab` after entering `gencur[space]` to automatically fill in and find your correctly configured and program-loaded key list.
+If you have made changes to the RSA key folder, you need to restart the program to apply.

 The format of the parameter `<protobuf_content>` may be different from that obtained in other ways: it uses camel case naming except for the first letter, instead of the underscore form used in the original proto.
 For example, `region_info` is named `regionInfo` in it.